 5. Mission Trips and Service Projects:

-I’ve heard countless stories from pastors, missionaries, and non-profit organizations about mission trips and service projects that are executed with the best of intentions… but really do nothing to serve the community in need.
+I’ve heard many stories from pastors, missionaries, and non-profit organizations about mission trips and service projects executed with the best of intentions… but that don’t actually serve the community in need.

-They serve OUR need to feel like we are giving back and doing something helpful… but that’s not really the point (at least it shouldn’t be the point).
+They serve OUR need to feel like we are giving back and doing something helpful, but that’s not the point (at least it shouldn’t be the point).

 .